 Best universities in Germany

 Best universities in Europe

-Overall, Egypt and South Africa are the two best represented African countries in the ranking, with nine and eight universities respectively.
+Overall, Egypt and South Africa are the two best represented African countries in the ranking, with 19 and nine universities each.

-But South Africa and Uganda are the only two countries with universities in the top 500.
+But South Africa is the only country with a university in the top 500.

 The ranking rates university performance using 13 different indicators measuring teaching, research, research impact, innovation and international outlook.

 What are the biggest barriers facing young scientists?

 Student insights on the best universities in Africa

 South Africa is one of the most affordable countries for students

 What do student mental health services look like in South Africa?